karptonite/geekcache/README.md

 $result = $cacheitem->get();
 // the result is immediately available without going to the cache service,
 // because it has been memoized

+$clearer->flushLocal()
+// the contents of all local caches will be removed, but the persistent cache
+// will be unchanged.
+This can be useful if a cache may have been changed by
+// another process after it was gotten and memoized locally

 ```

 Regenerators